microsoft/spring-cloud-azure/spring-cloud-azure-stream-binder/spring-cloud-azure-servicebus-queue-stream-binder/readme.md

 **_sync_**

-Whether the producer should act in a synchronous manner with respect to writing records into a stream.
+Whether the producer should act in a synchronous manner with respect to writing messages into a stream.
 If true, the producer will wait for a response after a send operation.

 Default: `false`

-**_sendTimeout_**
+**_send-timeout_**

 Effective only if `sync` is set to true.
 The amount of time to wait for a response after a send operation, in milliseconds.